 Iran’s currency hits a record low

-Iran’s currency fell to a record low on Sunday, plunging to 613,500 to the dollar, as its people celebrated the Persian New Year
+Iran’s currency fell to 613,500 to the dollar as it celebrates Persian New Year.

 TEHRAN, Iran -- Iran’s currency fell to a record low on Sunday, plunging to 613,500 to the dollar, as its people celebrated the Persian New Year.